writethedocs/www/docs/conf/portland/2020/news/covid-19-update-01.rst

 Hey Folks,

 As you've probably heard by now, the coronavirus (also known as COVID-19) is a new virus that causes respiratory illness in people and can easily spread from person-to-person.
-Since Write the Docs Portland 2020 is only a few months away, we wanted to give you an update on our status regarding COVID-19.
+Since Write the Docs Portland 2020 is only 2 months away, we wanted to give you an update.

 **As of today, March 3, Write the Docs Portland 2020 is scheduled to go ahead**.